The Attempted 23andMe Shutdown:

 by Jerry Emanuelson

-I am one of the more than half a million 23andMe customers.
+I am one of the more than a million 23andMe customers.
 I used the DNA information obtained from 23andMe and DeCodeMe to reverse my spinal osteoporosis, something that my father died of (in a very slow and agonizing manner) as his spine slowly crumbled away, finally leaving him bedridden for nearly all of the last 14 months of his life.

 All of the techniques that I successfully used to reverse my spinal osteoporosis were not approved by the FDA, and were generally not known by doctors.
 FDA-approved osteoporosis treatments and conventional osteoporosis testing are both mostly aimed at females, and I am a male.